 Facebook for Business recently shared tips on how to improve Facebook post and ad performance to generate more leads.

-The tips cover four different areas to focus on optimizing to get better results which are lead capture, lead magnets, landing page and lead scoring.
+These lead generation tips cover four different areas to focus on optimizing to get better results which are lead capture, lead magnets, landing page and lead scoring.
 Not only are these areas within your Facebook efforts that you should be optimizing, but areas in your overall marketing to always keep an eye on.

 At the end, I’ll also share what our in house Facebook expert, Ali Parmelee has to say about all of this.